jokergoo/circlize_book/book/03-graphics.md

 Theoretically, circular rectangles and polygons are all polygons.
 If you imagine the plotting region in a cell as Cartesian coordinate, then `circos.rect()` draws rectangles.
 In the circle, the up and bottom edge become two arcs.
-This function can be vectorized.
+Note this function can be vectorized.